Lake MacDonnell: Ore body

 The ore body consists of calcrete coastal dunes of the Pleistocene Bridgewater Formation in a 20 km northwest-trending depression.
 The gypsum formed during the Holocene period.

 The gypsum deposit has a one-metre layer of gypsarenite containing 93 percent gypsum (calcium sulphate).
 Below that is a 5 m layer of selenite containing 94-96% calcium sulphate.
 The deposit may contain as much as 500-700 million tonnes over an area of 87 km2.

 Mine

 Gypsum has been mined at Lake MacDonnell since 1919.
-The gypsum mine has been owned since 1984 by Gypsum Resources Australia (GRA).
-GRA is owned 50% each by USG Boral (a 50/50 joint venture of USG Corporation and Boral) and CSR Limited.
+Since 1984 the mine has been owned by Gypsum Resources Australia (GRA), which is owned 50% each by USG Boral (itself a 50–50 joint venture of USG Corporation and Boral) and CSR Limited.
+Production is about 3.5 million tonnes (3.4 million long tons) per year.

-Gypsum is mined using bulldozers and excavation equipment.
+Gypsum is mined using bulldozers and excavators.
 It is stockpiled for several years to allow salt to leach out from natural rainfall.
 It is then loaded onto trains using front-end loaders.